 Benefits of Ganji

-I make ganji often not only during Ramadan but also as snack or light meal on days when I crave for light meal.
+I make ganji not only during Ramadan but also as snack or light meal on days lazy or busy days when I crave for comforting meal.
 Hence, I keep looking out for variations in making Ganji.
-After trying Millet Daleem, which was instant hit with my family and readers.
-I thought of tying out this millet ganji.
+After creating Millet Daleem, which instantly impressed my family and readers, I decided to experiment with millet for ganji.
+This has also become a big hit and is now a regular in our house.
+Do give this a try!

 Millet Ganji is,